olaviinha/SloppyButchery/README.md

 ## You may also be interested in...
 - [sloppyNoto.ipynb](https://colab.research.google.com/github/olaviinha/SloppyNoto/blob/master/sloppyNoto.ipynb) is a data audiolizer residing in it's [own repository](https://github.com/olaviinha/SloppyNoto).
 It turns numeric data into audio by interpreting it as digital audio signal sample magnitudes.

----

-**DO NOT DONATE.** It is illegal for a Finnish citizen to plea for donations, and a donate button placed in the interwebs is interpreted as such plea by the Finnish authorities.
-Please DO NOT send any donations to [my Paypal](https://paypal.me/oinha) to cover any development related expenses, **especially** if you find these tools useful and want to show support.
-Use [this Paypal link](https://paypal.me/oinha) for anything but donations. **DO NOT DONATE.**